brenosalata/BlissChallenge/README.md

 # Executing the project

-Make sure to clone this project to your work space using the command : git clone https://github.com/brenosalata/BlissChallenge.git
+Make sure to clone this project to your work space using the command : git clone https://github.com/brenosalata/BlissChallenge.git <br />
-Or
+Or <br />
-Unzip the file called BlissRecruitment.zip and open the path projects/BlissRecruitmentSetup/Debug/ and execute the file "setup.exe".
+Download the zip file called BlissRecruitment.zip and go to the path projects/BlissRecruitmentSetup/Debug/ and execute the file "setup.exe".

 - Once you have the code, build the solution by executing the "CTRL + SHIFT + B".